 After your booking is confirmed with us, we at Destination Himalaya Treks will arrange all the paperwork and permit processing.

-Why Choose Destination Himalaya Treks for Mera Peak Climbing?
+Why Choose Destination Himalaya Treks for Mera Peak Summit?

 With the experience of serving for more than two decades, we are well-known for the techniques we apply and how to tackle the unseen situations that may arise in high-altitude areas.

-We are fully determined to be the shadow in your every step to the mountains; our sherpa guides are well-trained and medically equipped, helping you to overcome any emergency if it occurs in the expedition.
-Every year, we successfully lead many climbers like you to the summit of Mera Peak without any hassle with the help of our course sherpa guides and porters.
+We are fully determined to be your shadow in your every step to the mountains; our Sherpa guides are well-trained and medically equipped, helping you to overcome any emergency if it occurs in the expedition.
+Every year, we successfully lead many climbers like you to the summit of Mera Peak without any hassle with the help of our course Sherpa guides and porters.

 On top of that, our cost is shown in the package itself: "whatever you see, you get it.
 There's nothing like hidden charges that can burn your pockets.
 We believe in 3 three things: your safety, your comfort, and your satisfaction, so that every penny you have spent on an expedition becomes worth it.